7 smart home products that could increase the value of your home

-A lot of the smart home devices we write about on GearBrain are easy to pack up and take with you when it's time to move house.
-But some - like motorized blinds and smart irrigation systems - are a more embedded part of the property, and could well be attractive to potential buyers when you come to sell.
+A lot of the smart home devices we write about at GearBrain are easy to pack up and take with you when it's time to move house.
+But some – like motorized blinds, wall switches, and smart irrigation systems – are a more embedded part of the property and could well be attractive to potential buyers when it's time to sell.

-You will have to jump through a few hoops when handing over smart home devices - like logging out of all associated apps, deleting accounts, and ensuring the new owners knows you are no longer able to control the cameras and door locks.
+You will have to jump through a few hoops when handing over smart home devices, like logging out of all associated apps, deleting accounts, and ensuring the new owners knows you are no longer able to control the cameras and door locks.
 But these connected devices should help make your property stand out from the competition.

 A smart security system could increase the value of your homeNest

-One of the more obvious product categories to leave behind when moving home is the alarm, surveillance and security system.
-And, when all linked together, they can act as complete system which could well be enticing for tech-savvy buyers.
+One of the more obvious product categories to leave behind when moving home is the alarm, surveillance, and security system.
+And, when all linked together, they can act as a complete package that could well be enticing for tech-savvy buyers.

-You don't have to buy everything from the same brand, as it's easy enough to control a camera system from Nest, a door lock from August and cameras from Arlo, all with the same smart home system (like Amazon Alexa or Google Home) if that's the way you want to go.
+You don't have to buy everything from the same brand, as it's easy enough to control a camera system from Google Nest, a door lock from August, and cameras from Arlo, all with the same smart home system (like Amazon Alexa or Google Home) if that's the way you want to go.

-That said, Nest is the most complete solution for now.
-The Google-owned company sells indoor and outdoor surveillance cameras with varying features and degrees of intelligence, plus a new video doorbell which can also double as a security camera.
+That said, Nest is one of the most complete solutions out there today.
+The Google-owned company sells a range of indoor and outdoor surveillance cameras with varying features and degrees of intelligence, plus the Google Nest Video Doorbell, which can also double as a security camera.

-For something simpler, try a video doorbell like those sold by Ring.
-The Video Doorbell 2 is wireless so is very easy to unscrew from the door frame and take with you, while the Ring Video Doorbell Elite is a professional-grade product which sinks neatly into the wall, is powered by Ethernet, and feels like part of your home.
+For something simpler, try a video doorbell like those sold by Amazon-owned Ring.
+The Ring Video Doorbell 4 (wireless) is very easy to unscrew from the door frame and take with you, while the Video Doorbell Elite is a professional-grade product that sinks neatly into the wall, is powered by Ethernet, and feels like part of your home.

 The Rachio 3 can lower your water usage and automate garden irrigation

-A smart irrigation system is something you might also plan on leaving behind when you love house - and it also acts as a great way to sell the garden to new buyers.
+A smart irrigation system is something you might also plan on leaving behind when you move house – and it also acts as a great way to sell the garden to new buyers.

-Devices like those from Rachio and Orbit fit to your existing irrigation system, then connect to the internet and deliver exactly the right amount of water, depending on the type of plants and soil, and the weather forecast for your exact location.
+Devices like those from Rachio, Orbit, and now Moen can fit into your existing irrigation system, then connect to the internet and deliver exactly the right amount of water, depending on the type of plants and soil and the weather forecast for your exact location.

-Not only is the automated nature a good selling point to add to your home, but smart irrigation systems can also save their owner money by only using the water your plants need, without waste.
+Not only are these systems' automated nature a good selling point, but smart irrigation systems can also save their owner money by only using the water your plants need, without waste.

 Smart blinds are a luxury addition which you are unlikely to take to your new homeiStock